Walter Devereux (died 1305): Ancestry and Childhood

 Walter Devereux was born probably sometime in the range 1256-1271, the son of Baron William Devereux of Lyonshall and his first wife, Alice Grandison.
 His mother died by 1271, while he was still young, and in which year his father married a second time to Lucy Burnell.
 She gave birth to his half-brother, John Devereux of Frome, whose descendants would later contend with his son, Stephen, over control of their patrimony.
 His father spent his life struggling to regain control of the lands forfeited by Walter’s grandfather who had died in rebellion at the Battle of Evesham in 1265, and were subject to the Dictum of Kenilworth.
 Walter Devereux’s coat of arms was the same as his father: argent a fesse gules, in chief three torteaux.

 Marriage

-Walter Devereux married Margery de Braose of Pipton and Brecon, but in what year we know not.
-They had at least 2 children: Stephen Devereux of Bodenham and Burghope, who was a minor 1306-1310 at least, and John Devereux of Manne (Whitchurch Maund), who was born by 1302.
+Walter Devereux married Margery de Braose of Pipton and Brecon, in an unknown year.
+They had at least 2 children: Stephen Devereux of Bodenham and Burghope, who was a minor in 1306-1310 at least, and John Devereux of Manne (Whitchurch Maund), who was born by 1302.